Find Affordable College Courses

 Of the 20 students majoring in natural resources and conservation at Ogeechee Technical College, 80% are male and 20% are female.

 You’ll be in good company if you decide to attend The College of the Florida Keys.
 It ranked #4 on our 2023 Most Popular Natural Resources & Conservation Associate Degree Schools in the Southeast Region list.
-Located in the town of Key West, CFK is a public college with a small student population.
+Located in the town of Key West, CFK is a public school with a small student population.

 Women make up 63% of the natural resources and conservation majors at the school.

 A rank of #5 on this year’s list means Montgomery Community College is a great place for natural resources and conservation students working on their associate degree.
-Located in the rural area of Troy, MCC is a public school with a small student population.
+Located in the rural area of Troy, MCC is a public school with a fairly small student population.

 Women make up 6% of the natural resources and conservation majors at the school.